pradeep-krishnan/pradeep-krishnan.github.io/_portfolio/proj2.md

 ---
-layout: article
-title: Name temporal similarity
-categories: projects
+title: "Datascience project2"
 modified: 2016-06-01T16:28:11-04:00
 tags: [python, pandas, pca]
 comments: true
 share: true
 read_time: true
-image:
-  header: /image/img2.jpg
+header:
+  teaser: /images/img3.jpg
 ---

 Analysis of the similarity of names in terms of its use evolution in Argentina between 1922 and 2015.